eternalgarden/sanctuary/README.md

 I no longer trust in the future Unity licensing decisions.
 Already locking access to *users' own projects* behind a login screen is a major red flag of their potential intentions and trajectories.

 I also firmly believe in the superiority of an open-source software (longevity, safety, transparency, community-orientation) as opposed to the black boxes like Unity Engine.

-This is especially important for a notemaking software where people put their private thoughts.

-It was not a decision I made lightly, because Unity *Engine* is a magnificent machine that I came to know very closely over the last 10 years.
+This is especially important for a notemaking software where people put their private thoughts and it was not a decision I made lightly, because Unity *Engine* is a magnificent machine that I came to know very closely over the last 10 years.

 But Godot is very meow, I love it, it feels like breathing!
 The quest begins 🐱🪽🌟